rotheconrad/00_GATech_6720Class_Lab05/README.md

 tar -xzvf 01_IDBA_Assembly.tar.gz
 ```

-Once you have the assembly, follow the directions below to bin your contigs.
+Once you have the assembly files, follow the directions below to bin your contigs.
 This step only takes about 2 minutes with a single core and doesn't use much RAM.

 ```bash
 # Make a directory for the output files